Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 You can also have a pdf copy of this post for later reading.

 Start by gathering all the pieces of paper that have accumulated during the week.
-Receipts, ATM statements, notes and memos all tend to find their way into my wallet and briefcase.
+Receipts, ATM statements, notes and memos all tend to find their way into my inbox, wallet and briefcase.

 Make sure to check and empty your physical inbox(es) if you have one, and add the paper to the pile you’ve created.